bisdn/bisdn.github.io/setup/setup_physical.md

 Locate the management switch in the place most suitable for your setup's needs, bearing in mind that both the SDN controller servers and Basebox switches will be connected to it.
 The switch will not need to have an uplink of any sort for Basebox, however you may want to connect it to your management infrastructure for configuration and monitoring purposes.

-For details on configuring the management switch, please refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section.
+For details on configuring the management switch, please refer to the :ref:`mgmt-network` section.

 SDN controller server installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^